top of page

 ★ How fragile are they?

 Every doll is a piece of art and they're not meant to be played with.
-They are purely decorative, but making them sturdy is still a big priority for me.
+They are purely decorative, but making them sturdy is still a big priority.
 Although their necks might seem thin, they are stronger than they look because of the type of clay and the metal wire that's inside.
 Dolls have fallen over many times in the Mim's Victims Studio and they have always survived.
-The only parts that could be broken more easily are things like pointy ears and the pumpkins' spread out fingers.
+The only parts that could be broken more easily are things like pointy ears and the spread out fingers.
 But should that ever happen, you can repair this with some superglue.
-When posing your doll, always make sure to grab it by the wrist.
+When posing your doll's arms, always make sure to grab by the wrist.
 In general, the main thing you should be careful with is the paint on the clay parts.
 Paint could scratch off it it comes in contact with your nails, a sharp object or rough surface.

 Theoretically the metal wire in dolls will eventually get worn out if bent it the same spot too many times.
 This has not happened to me personally even after quite a few photoshoots with a doll, but bending it every day for weeks or months will likely make it snap at some point (the limb would not fall off, but would no longer be able to keep certain positions).